 Noise Cancelling or Noise Reducing

 There are two main concepts developers use when they design the hearing protection devices.
-The first concept developed was the noise canceling one.
+The first concept developed was the noise-canceling one.
 This design is still largely used by manufacturers all over the world.
-The newer, improved design is the noise reducing one.
+The newer, improved design is the noise-reducing one.
 It is used on a smaller scale by manufacturers but offers some advantages over its competition.
 In fact, both designs have advantages and disadvantages and we’ll explain them below.

 - Noise Canceling Models – Noise-canceling models come with a large variety of NRR levels, from low ones, up to 20 dB, to high ones of over 30 dB.
 You can pick any model you want and it will get the job done.
 They usually have large earcups that cover most, or even all your ear.
 The cups are usually made out of leather or rubber for extra comfort.
 The headband is usually very adjustable, so you’ll be able to fit one pair on many head sizes, which is an advantage if you plan on sharing it with friends or family.
 Most models have foldable headbands for easier storage.
-The main advantage of noise canceling models is that you can wear them whenever and wherever you like.
+The main advantage of noise-canceling models is that you can wear them whenever and wherever you like.
 You can wear them at a theme park in order to reduce the noise, or at a concert.
 That is the main disadvantage, as well.
 Because you can wear them anywhere, most developers don’t design these models with slim earcups.
 Instead, they go for big, large ones.
 That might prove to be an impediment when you try to shoot with a rifle.
 The stock of the gun might not sit comfortably because of the earcups, or you might find a position in which the stock is sitting just fine, but it pushes at the headset.

 - Noise Reducing Models – These models also come with a large variety of NRR levels, though most of them are above 20 dB.
 They might have large earcups that cover most of your ear or smaller, slimmer ones that cover it only partially.
 The main advantage is that they are specially designed with shooting in mind.
 Their earcups are usually slimmer so the weapon’s stock will fit in nicely next to them.
 Some models even have headbands that sit on the back of your head, not on the top of it, so you’ll be able to handle the stock without hitting the earcups and bend to reload your weapon without fearing the headset will slip.
 All models have adjustable, padded headbands and their earcups can be adjusted, as well.
 The main disadvantage is that they are electrical and this will add to their weight.
 Not only the 2 – 4 batteries will add to the weight, but the wiring will as well.
 The main advantage is that you can use them and be aware of your environment at all times.
 They are able to reduce the ambient noise to a certain, not harmful level, usually at 82 – 85 dB, and augment low-level sounds.
 They are great for hunting when you want to hear everything that moves beside you, be it a branch or the flapping of wings.
-They are also very good for tactical situations when hearing a low sound can make the world of difference.
+They are also very good for tactical situations when hearing a low sound can make a world of difference.

 Designed for Shooting vs Designed for General Use